FBDev64/FBD/README.md

 ## Installation
 Download from github with the Code > Download Zip button or with local git.

-## Usage
+## Compiling

 Open qb64 and the file, and hit f5.
-Or, use the .exe Futurely, it will be compiled for MacOS, and Linux.
+Or, use Make.

 ## Our plans
 We will integrate a textual Web Browser, a Text/Code editor based on commands like Vi/Vim, improve the chat system and deploy it to a real server, create an FTP Server specially for FBD, a micro-blogging textuall app, and an Academy, to learn to code in C, Makefile, Qbasic, Shell, Python, Rust, Assembly.
 Small learning projects will be included!.
 All that, in different technologies.
 (We will try to make it as lightweight as possible)